smcnab1/project-template-repo/README.md

 ### Install

-Click on [this link](https://github.com/new?template_name=project-template-repo&template_owner=smcnab1) to generate new repository from template.
+1. Click on [use template](https://github.com/new?template_name=project-template-repo&template_owner=smcnab1) to generate new repository from template.

+2. Enter repository name and Description.

+3. Generate new repository.

+4. Navigate to **Settings > Actions > General** and set ***Workflow Permissions*** to _Read and write permissions_

 ### Usage

-Used by anyone to quickly generate repository, following optimal layout.
+- Repository Link Updater
+    - WIP

+- License Date Updater
+    - WIP

+- Code of Conduct Email Updater
+    - WIP

+- Security Policy Email Updater
+    - WIP

+- Table of Contents Generator
+    - WIP

+- Index File Generator
+    - WIP

+- Combinations
+    - WIP

 <p align="right">(<a href="#readme-top">back to top</a>)</p>